mitchell-lang/prog-eval/convnet/README.md

 #### Evaluation

+**The validation script depends on Python libraries installed by and a Conda environment activated by `install.sh`.
+Please execute `source install.sh` before running `run.sh`.**

 __To be considered correct, your model needs to attain an accuracy of over 95% on the held-out test set after 5 epochs of training.__

 #### Notes